 Sample traditional Vietnamese desserts at Che Desserts.
 The seasonal menu features hearty dishes to heat up your winter nights.
 Like the warming silken tofu served in hot ginger syrup and coconut milk.
 Or try the best-selling enduriance che.
 It's chock-full of jelly, tapioca gems, coconut milk and durian.
 You'll find plenty of vegan-friendly, dairy free and gluten-free desserts available, too.
 Open until 10pm on Friday and Saturday, and 9pm all other nights.

 Sweet cravings?
 Try Sulbing, Busan’s dessert cafe celebrated for its bingsu.
 These ‘snow ice’ creations are crafted from finely shaved flakes of frozen ice cream or yoghurt.
 But the real delight lies in the toppings.
 Like the dark chocolate Oreo Monster, or tiramisu cheesecake.
 But, really, who can go past a slice of shortcake filled with strawberries and whipped cream?
-Open until 11pm Friday and Saturday nights.
+Open until 10.30pm every night.
 On the go?
 Visit the takeaway kiosk at Melbourne Central.

 Melbourne's OG street toast spot Eggholic has opened up a Korean dessert bar next door.
 Eggholic Sweet at West Side Place is open every night until 9pm.
 Visit for epic iced coffees.
 Think biscoff loaded 'cream-cinos', honeycomb-topped caramel lattes, hojicha treats and injeolmi delights.
 The decadent shaved ice treat comes loaded with your choice of toppings.
 Our pick?
 The tiramisu bingsu cake.

 Sweetie and Moustache